openfootball/football.json/README.md

 ```

-## Automate, Automate, Automate
+## Updates / Contributions Welcome - Please Update the Source Text Files

-Note: The JSON files get (auto-)generated using the football.db datasets, thus, please do NOT
+Note: The JSON files get (auto-)generated using the football.db datasets, thus, **please do NOT
-edit the JSON files but the source files in the country repos e.g.:
+edit the JSON files but the source text files in the country repos** e.g.:

 - English Premier League in [`/eng-england`](https://github.com/openfootball/eng-england)
 - Deutsche Bundesliga in [`/de-deutschland`](https://github.com/openfootball/de-deutschland)
 - Spanish Primera División ("La Liga") in [`/es-espana`](https://github.com/openfootball/es-espana)
 - Italian Serie A  in [`/it-italy`](https://github.com/openfootball/it-italy)
 - and so on

+## Automate, Automate, Automate

 If all works weekly updates get pushed by yorobot.